Life is already stressful prior to the pandemic and during the pandemic, the situation seems to have been magnified even more.

-Regardless of what I’m feeling, I made sure that I’m eating healthy food and doing some basic physical exercises such as walking outside (with the social distancing of course).
+Regardless of what I was feeling, I made sure that I was eating healthy food and doing some basic physical exercises such as walking outside (with social distancing of course).

 I don’t want to add a health concern on top of the financial stress that I am already dealing with.

-We are blessed that a lot of variety of plants thrive here even with minor care because our weather and perhaps the soil composition in our country is conducive for their growth.
+We are blessed that a wide variety of plants thrive here even with minor care because our weather and perhaps the soil composition in our country is conducive for their growth.

 Look for Alternative Sources of Income

 After the second month of the initial lockdown, it felt like this would go on longer than expected.

 As I have mentioned earlier, I started browsing the internet for opportunities to earn a side income online to help me cope with the financial stress that I am going through.